Master Terms of Service

 2.4.1.1

 PAYG Customers.
-For Customers accessing the Platform using pay-as-you-go billing, Corti grants a limited, revocable, non-exclusive, and non-transferable right to access and use the Platform and Corti Services, subject to usage-based fees and the applicable usage and billing terms published on the Corti developer portal
+For Customers accessing the Platform using pay-as-you-go billing, Corti grants a limited, revocable, non-exclusive, and non-transferable right to access and use the Platform and Platform Services, subject to usage-based fees and the applicable usage and billing terms published on the Corti developer portal.
+This right of access does not extend to Corti Products, which are available only under a separate Order Form.

 2.4.1.2

 Monthly Subscription Customers.
-For Customers accessing the Platform through Monthly Subscription packages, Corti grants a limited, revocable, non-exclusive, and non-transferable right to access and use the Platform and Corti Services, subject to maintaining an active Monthly Subscription with a valid payment method on file, in accordance with this Agreement, the Documentation, and the applicable Monthly Subscription terms.
+For Customers accessing the Platform through Monthly Subscription packages, Corti grants a limited, revocable, non-exclusive, and non-transferable right to access and use the Platform and Platform Services, subject to maintaining an active Monthly Subscription with a valid payment method on file, in accordance with this Agreement, the Documentation, and the applicable Monthly Subscription terms.
 Access will continue through the end of any paid monthly billing period, even if the Monthly Subscription is cancelled or terminated during that period.
+This right of access does not extend to Corti Products, which are available only under a separate Order Form.

 2.4.1.3